What Is UV Coating

 Here’s the process!

 The liquid formula used for UV coating is a clear compound primarily composed of acrylic polymers, mixed with other chemicals such as polyethylene, calcium carbonate, and kaolinite.
 Photoinitiators are also added to the UV coating liquid, which are chemical compounds that react when exposed to UV light, causing the mixture to harden almost instantly through a process called photopolymerization.
+The result?
+UV coating enhances the package’s appearance and protects it from physical damage like scratches and scuffs.

 Types of UV Coating